-Every now and again, something happens within Windows to cause a file from being deleted or even renamed.
+Now and again, something happens within Windows to cause a file to be deleted or even renamed.
 Even the very best operating systems sometimes have a little glitch from time to time.
-That’s why we decided to show you how to force delete a file in Windows 10.
+That’s why I have decided to show you how to force delete a file in Windows 10.

-You may also notice that the very same file likely cannot be moved, renamed, deleted or any attribute is able to be changed.
+You may also notice that the very same file likely cannot be moved, renamed, deleted, or any attribute can be changed.

 Here is a surefire way to get rid of files that are in a way ‘locked’ and cannot be removed.

 It may seem like quite a process, but I assure you will get through it just fine.
 Take the procedure a step at a time.

 Tip: Please backup your files before deleting anything.
 At the very least, create a second copy of your files or folders into a zip file and move them elsewhere.

 Step 1: Open the command prompt with admin rights